roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 -   Set the SLB instance specification

     For more information about SLB instance specifications, see [CreateLoadBalancer](/intl.en-US/User Guide/Developer Guide/Server Load Balancer (SLB) instances/CreateLoadBalancer.md).
-Use the following template to create a LoadBalancer service and an SLB instance of a specified specification or update the specification of an existing SLB instance.
+Use the following template to create a LoadBalancer service and an SLB instance of a specified specification.
+Otherwise, use the template to update the specification of an existing SLB instance.

     **Note:** Do not modify the SLB specification in the SLB console.
-If you modify the SLB specification in the SLB console, the modification may be restored by CCM.
+If you modify the SLB specification in the SLB console, the modification may be restored by the cloud controller manager \(CCM\).

     ```
     apiVersion: v1